 Cat’s Claw boosts brain health and function in several ways.
 But two in particular stand out.

 - Cat’s Claw is a neuroprotectant.
-Cat’s Claw and its extracts have long been used to treat arthritis, asthma, chronic inflammation, immune disorders, pain, wound healing and tumors.
+Cat’s Claw and its extracts have long been used to treat rheumatoid arthritis, asthma, chronic inflammation, immune disorders, pain, wound healing and human tumor cells.

-Some of the more recent research has focused on the cognitive benefits of Cat’s Claw.
+Some of the more recent research has focused on the cognitive benefits while taking Cat’s Claw.
 And using Cat’s Claw to protect brain function and cognition.

 One study demonstrated that an extract of Cat’s Claw could enhance DNA repair in the brain.[viii]
 Another study showed Cat’s Claw extract boosting Tryptophan levels which could have a profound effect on serotonin and mood.[ix]
 Dozens of other studies show Cat’s Claw possessing antioxidant properties, anti-inflammatory, an immune modulator, anti-tumor, antihypertensive, as well as prevention of stroke.[x]